timburks/gott/README.md

 [Build Your Own Text Editor](http://viewsourcecode.org/snaptoken/kilo/) tutorial.

-"gott" means "good" in Swedish, which is a presumptious thing to call a thousand-line console text editor.
+"gott" means "good" in Swedish, which is a presumptuous thing to call a thousand-line console text editor.
 Naming things is hard.

 ## Implementation